asrorbekh/design-patterns/README.md

 - Structural Patterns: These patterns are concerned with the composition of classes and objects, and include patterns like Adapter, Bridge, Composite, Decorator, Facade, Flyweight, and Proxy.

--Behavioral Patterns: These patterns are concerned with the interaction between objects, and include patterns like Template Method, Chain of Responsibility, Command, Interpreter, Iterator, Mediator, Memento, Observer, State, Strategy, and Visitor.
+- Behavioral Patterns: These patterns are concerned with the interaction between objects, and include patterns like Template Method, Chain of Responsibility, Command, Interpreter, Iterator, Mediator, Memento, Observer, State, Strategy, and Visitor.